userfrosting/learn/pages/12.database/03.migrations/docs.md

 ## Running your migration

-To run your migrations simply re-run the bakery `migrate` from your command line, in UserFrosting's root directory:
+To run your migrations simply re-run the Bakery `migrate` from your command line, in UserFrosting's root directory:

 ```bash
 $ php bakery migrate